EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 "There you go, little one," he murmured to a rabbit.

 Of course he was still doing that.
-Of course he was still the kindest person in all of Thylea.
+Of course he was still the kind.
 And of course fate had decided that of all the competent fighters wandering around tonight, I'd stumble across the one person who'd actually cared about me.

 But that green light was getting brighter, which meant I couldn't indulge in a proper spiral of self-pity right now.
-Priorities, .
+Priorities, priorities.

 Fine.
-Phior was strong, experienced, clearly knew his way around trouble.
-He could handle whatever was coming.
-Really, manipulating him into saving the forest was probably the most altruistic thing I'd done since joining Team Titaness.
+They seemed strong, experienced, clearly knew his way around trouble.
+They could handle whatever was coming.
+Really, manipulating them into saving the forest was probably the most altruistic thing I'd done since joining Team Titaness.

 Look at me, being a hero through creative delegation.
-Lutheria would be so proud.
-(She wouldn't.)

----
-### Through Different Eyes (3/5)
 I guided them toward the hilltop overlooking the impact site.
 When the green light blazed overhead like the world's pretties jewel, their conversation died.

 "Could be valuable," suggested the minotaur cheerfully.
 "A real gem of an opportunity!"

 I had to respect anyone who committed to terrible puns in the face of probable death.
 That took dedication.

+---
+### Through Different Eyes (3/5)
 The soothsayer that unfolded from the wreckage looked exactly as advertised—tentacles writhing with disturbing enthusiasm while its flame head tried to make everyone question their life choices.
 Definitely not something you'd want to face alone armed with cantrips and crippling student debt.

 But these four?
 They made it look like a choreographed dance recital.
 The dragonblood carved through the creature with professional efficiency—